 The Susan Bradley-Cox Tri for Sight follows the official rules of USA Triathlon.
 Please review and understand them here.

 MISCELLANEOUS RACE DETAILS

 There will be a bike mechanic from Bicycle Face on hand race morning until the race begins to help with any minor bike problems.
 If your bike has major bike problems, please take it to a mechanic in advance of the event because this bike mechanic will not have the time or tools to do any major work.

 Several Port-A-Potties will be located near transition, and there are restrooms in the “Barn” next to the Tri For Sight tent, and in the pool house locker rooms hear the pool deck.
 There will also be a Port-A-Potty at the 1 mile mark on the run course.

-Weather contingency plan – In the case that we have threatening weather that would force us to cancel the swim portion of the triathlon, the event may be changed at the Race Director’s discretion to include a short run to replace the swim, or shortening any leg of the event.
-If weather is so severe that the safety of participants on any portion of the course is a concern, the event will be delayed to see if it can be started later in the morning.
-If bad weather conditions persist, the event may be cancelled, shortened or modified.
-In the case of a cancellation, no make up date will be offered and no refunds will be given.
+Inclement weather might force the cancellation of the swim.
+In this case, the Race Director at her discretion may opt to include a short run to replace the swim, to shorten a leg of the event, or make any other adjustment as necessary.
+If weather is so severe that the safety of participants is a concern, the event may be delayed to later in the morning.
+If bad weather conditions persist, the event may be cancelled.
+In the event of a cancellation, no make up date will be offered and no refunds will be given.